Find Affordable College Courses

 Washington, DC

-Georgetown University came in at #17 in this year’s edition of the Best Public Health Schools in the Middle Atlantic Region ranking.
-Georgetown is a very large private not-for-profit school located in the large city of Washington.
+With a ranking of #17, Georgetown University did quite well on this year’s best schools for public health students.
+Georgetown is a fairly large private not-for-profit school located in the large city of Washington.

 Read full report on Public Health at Georgetown University

-Bronx Community College came in at #18 in this year’s edition of the Best Public Health Schools in the Middle Atlantic Region ranking.
-BCC is a medium-sized public school located in the large city of Bronx.
+Bronx Community College ranked #18 on this year’s Best Public Health Schools in the Middle Atlantic Region list.
+BCC is a moderately-sized public school located in the large city of Bronx.

 #19